RomanZhu/Packet-Loss-Notification/README.md

 - - Read actual payload
 - Peer Disconnected:
 - - Call `RemovePeer`

+If packet is considered as *Lost* it means that it was *most likely* lost.
+When packet is considered as *Arrived*, then it is arrived for sure.

 `ILossHandler.OnPacketLost` will be called for each lost packet AND for each packet which was enqueued and still tracked when that peer got disconnected.